 Washington, DC—Black astronauts, engineers, and scientists have played crucial roles in the U.S. space program for generations.
 Despite these momentous contributions, they were often under recognized for their efforts and faced discrimination from both peers and the public.

-On Monday, February 26, Carnegie Science brought former-NASA Administrator Charles Bolden and former-astronaut and current NASA educator Leland Melvin together for a special showing of The Space Race followed by a conversation with President Eric D. Isaacs.
+On Monday, February 26, Carnegie Science brought together former-NASA Administrator Charles Bolden and former-astronaut and current NASA educator Leland Melvin together for a special showing of The Space Race followed by a conversation with President Eric D. Isaacs.

 This new National Geographic documentary film explores the stories of Black individuals “who joined NASA to serve their country in space, even as their country failed to achieve equality for them back on Earth.”